melvinrajendran/Convertify/README.md

 # Convertify

-A web application that allows Spotify users to easily convert their playlists from explicit to clean.
+A web application that allows Spotify users to easily convert their playlists between explicit and clean.

 ## Getting Started with Create React App